richardcrng/redux-leaves/docs/leaf/README.md

 ---
-id: concept
+id: about
 title: Leaves in Redux-Leaves
 hide_title: true
-sidebar_label: Leaves in Redux-Leaves
+sidebar_label: About 'leaves'
 ---

 # 'Leaves' in Redux-Leaves